Christabel Marshall

-Family
+Family and education

 Born in Exeter, she was the youngest of nine children of Emma Marshall, née Martin (1828–1899), novelist, and Hugh Graham Marshall (c.1825–1899), manager of the West of England Bank.
 She changed her name on her conversion to Catholicism in adulthood.

-Education

 Having taken a BA in Modern History at Somerville College, Oxford, Marshall became the secretary to Mrs Humphry Ward, Lady Randolph Churchill and, occasionally, to her son Winston Churchill.

 Career and relationships

-In order to pursue her aim of becoming a dramatist, Marshall went on the stage for three years to learn stagecraft, briefly using the stage name Joanna Willett in 1903.
-She occasionally worked as secretary to Ellen Terry and travelled to America with Terry in 1907.
-She lived with Terry's daughter Edith Craig from 1899 to Craig's death in 1947.
-They lived together at Smith Square, and then 31 Bedford Street, Covent Garden as well as Priest's House, Tenterden, Kent.
+In pursuit of becoming a dramatist, Marshall went on the stage for three years to learn stagecraft, briefly using the stage name Joanna Willett in 1903.
+She lived with the designer and director Edith Craig from 1899 to Craig's death in 1947 first at Smith Square, then Covent Garden, and later Tenterden, Kent.
 Their relationship became temporarily strained when Craig received, and accepted, a marriage proposal from the composer Martin Shaw in 1903, and Marshall attempted suicide.
+She occasionally worked as secretary to the actress Ellen Terry and travelled to America with Terry in 1907.

-In 1916, Marshall and Craig were joined by the artist Clare 'Tony' Atwood, living in a ménage à trois, until Craig died in 1947, according to Michael Holroyd in his book A Strange Eventful History.
+In 1916, Marshall and Craig were joined by the artist Clare 'Tony' Atwood, living in a ménage à trois until Craig died in 1947.
 In 1900, Marshall published her first novel, The Crimson Weed, which takes its title from a transformation of the traditional symbol of the red rose.
 A feminist, in 1909 she joined the Women's Social and Political Union (WSPU), having previously worked for the Women Writers' Suffrage League and the Actresses' Franchise League.